Top 18 Best Electric Cars

 This model is also available as a petrol/ electric and plug-in petrol electric hybrids, but it’s the fully electric model we’re focused on here.

-This car has a modest maximum range of 174 miles and a super-smooth feel and ride, but it can be a bumpy drive when dealing with rough roads.
+This car has a modest maximum range of 194 miles and a super-smooth feel and ride, but it can be a bumpy drive when dealing with rough roads.
 Performance is also a little lackluster at 9.9 seconds.